-- Scenario: The pan used to bake fish sticks is used for baking skinless chicken breasts without cleaning in between. - Hazard: Fish proteins may still be present on the pan and cross-contact with chicken. - Best practice: Mark the chicken breasts in accordance with your school food allergy management plan that they are not safe to serve to students with fish allergies.
+- Scenario: The pan used to bake fish sticks is used for baking skinless chicken breasts without cleaning in between. - Hazard: Fish proteins may still be present on the pan and cross-contact with chicken. - Best practice: Mark the chicken breasts in accordance with your program's food allergy management plan, stating that they are not safe to serve to children with fish allergies.